charlpcronje/dev.docs.cronje.me/src/js/quasar/commandList.md

        2rem

    left (Boolean)
      Description: Apply a standard margin on the left side.
-Useful if icon is on the right side of something.
+Useful if

    right (Boolean)
      Description: Apply a standard margin on the right side.
-Useful if icon is on the left side of something.
+Useful if

  Slots